Knowledge base

 - You can also activate (or deactivate) Euria by going to the unified settings:

-- It is then necessary to accept (or revoke) the content search features on documents:
+- You then need to accept (or revoke) the content search features on documents:

 To access Euria on kDrive: